To determine how many solar panels you need to produce 4000 kWh of electricity per year, you must consider several factors.

 Power of the solar panels: The power of a solar panel is expressed in Watt-peak (Wp).
 This indicates how much power the solar panel can generate under ideal conditions.
-Standard solar panels generally have a power between 250 Wp and 400 Wp per panel, but this can vary depending on the type and brand.
+Standard solar panels typically have a power output between 250 Wp and 400 Wp per panel, but this can vary depending on the type and brand.

 Efficiency of the solar panels: The efficiency of the solar panels also plays a role.
 The higher the efficiency, the more electricity they can generate per square meter.